McKenzie Moore

-McKenzie Zachary Moore (born May 11, 1992) is an American professional basketball player who last played for the TNT Tropang Giga of the Philippine Basketball Association (PBA).
-Moore earned a name for himself in New Zealand between 2015 and 2017.
-With the Canterbury Rams in 2016, he helped the team win the minor premiership while earning NBL MVP honors.
-Moore has also played in Belgium, Greece, Russia, Turkey, Poland and Israel.
+McKenzie Zachary Moore (born May 11, 1992) is an American professional basketball player for the Zavkhan Brothers of The League.
+He played college basketball for City College of San Francisco and the UTEP Miners before playing professionally in New Zealand, Belgium, Greece, Russia, Turkey, Poland, Israel, and the Philippines.
+He earned NZNBL MVP in 2016 playing for the Canterbury Rams.

 High school career

 Moore attended College Park High School in Pleasant Hill, California.
 As a senior at College Park in 2010–11, he averaged 18 points, six rebounds and 11 assists en route to being tabbed MVP of the Diablo Valley Athletic League.
 He led College Park to a 22–3 record and earned MVP honors at three tournaments, including the Jim Stephenson Invitational.
 Prior to his senior year, he gave an oral commitment to Saint Mary's but never signed a letter of intent.